enricodeleo/wpacked/README.md

 ## Background

-Since I started developing with Node.js I really loved the modularity of the usual node development flow.
-You usually just need to pull a repo (or scaffold a project with yeoman) and you're good to go on your local machine, without a full fledged webserver, and with a lovely dependency management.
-And when you're ready to go online?
-Well you just deploy your package or sort of.
+I really like developing using the Node.js-ecosystem.
+I love to make my projects modular with npm and bower, I adore the easy dependency management.
+The thing I like the most is that I can start working immediately on my local machine without a full fledged webserver.
+Of course there are tools that give you quickly(sh) a development server within your machine, but all of them need Vagrant and is quite an overkill.

+I also like the idea of just dropping a project on a webserver when I'm done (almost impossible with MySQL).

-Since I'm also a huge WordPress fan, I tried to reproduce a similar flow with my favorite CMS, so here we are: my attempt to make WordPress as a self contained, _packaged application_ as possible.
+Since I'm a huge WordPress fan, I tried to reproduce a similar flow with my favorite CMS, so here we are: my attempt to make WordPress as a self contained, _packaged application_ as possible.
 Hope you enjoy it ;)

 ## Key features